kpoland-oncore/OncoreCHHS/DEVELOPER.md

 ```
 git push
 ```
-TODO you will be prompted for github username and password, how to cache these?
+You will be prompted for GitHub credentials on the first push, provide your github username (kpoland-oncore), and password.
+The `git config --global credential.helper store` told git to save your credentials for future use.
+They are kept plaintext in `.git-credentials` so there is probably a better way.

 explain what status does
 ```git status```